Advertisements

 3. Strengthening of muscle around wrist and fingers.

-4. Taking care of swelling.
+4. Taking care of the swelling.

 hand injury treatment exercises